-- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the Regional Head of Schools (RHoS)/ CEO and if necessary to the relevant body (local authority children's social care, and/or police), and support staff who make such referrals directly. - Have a good understanding of the filtering and monitoring systems and processes in place at our school.
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the Regional Head of Schools (RHoS)/CEO and if necessary to the relevant body (local authority children's social care, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour. - Have a good understanding of the filtering and monitoring systems and processes in place at our school.